LibreOffice/core/unoidl/README.md

 Each name/value string is encoded as a single UTF-8 string containing a name (an arbitrary sequence of Unicode code points not containing U+003D EQUALS SIGN), optionally followed by U+003D EQUALS SIGN and a value (an arbitrary sequence of Unicode code points).
-The only annotation name currently in use is "deprecated" (without a value).
+The annotation names currently in use are:

+* deprecated (without a value)
+* alias (the value is another (superseded) name for the method)

 The following definitions are used throughout: